-Check Billboard.biz on Sept.
-25 for highlights of next week's Hot 100, including where "Work" will arrive.
+Check Billboard.com on Wednesday (25) for highlights of next week’s Hot 100, including where “Work” will arrive.

-This week, in addition to its entrance on Dance/Electronic Songs, "Work" enters Hot 100 Airplay at No. 69.
+This week, in addition to its entrance on Dance/Electronic Songs, “Work” enters Radio Songs at No. 69.
 It begins after slightly more than two days of airplay with 16 million audience impressions, according to Nielsen BDS.
-The song is in line to launch in the top 25 of the Mainstream Top 40 chart to be compiled on Monday.
-(Aiding its start, participating Clear Channel-owned chart reporters played "Work" hourly on Monday).
+The song is in line to launch in the top 25 of the Pop Songs airplay chart, highlights of which will post Monday (23) on Billboard.com.
+(Aiding its start, participating Clear Channel-owned chart reporters played “Work” hourly on Monday).

 Pop program directors back up Riccitelli’s assessment.